Incubaid/gitea-kanban/docs/itsyouonline.md

-### Using itsyou.online to authenticate kanban users
+### Running kanban in production with itsyou.online to authenticate users

 The authentication for kanban with itsyou.online depends on using caddy server built with iyo plugin.